JoottunAtish/FutureTech/README.md

 Additional, you will only have access to the admin part of the website if you log in with an admin credentials.

-## Steps required to start the Website:
+## Files required to start the Website:
 You need to create the PDO Connections for the General user and ADMIN part.
 In the Root Folder, create a directory called, `DB_CONNECTIONS` and inside create 2 files called, `PDO_CONNECT.php` and `PDO_ADMIN_CONNECT.php`.

 Inside `PDO_CONNECT.php` (which is for the General User)